7 Best Day Trips from Madrid, Spain

 Toledo

-Travel through the Moorish Bisagra Gate to reach the walled old town, where you’ll find monuments to three of the world religions.
+Travel through the Moorish Bisagra Gate to reach the walled Old Town, where you’ll find monuments to three of the world religions.
 Explore Christian cathedrals, Jewish temples, and Arab mosques.

 After you arrive, head straight for the northern city gate.
 Puerta del Sol is one of the few remaining medieval gates marking the entrance to the old town.
 It features the typical Moorish architecture of the era, with a horseshoe archway topped with intertwined arches.

 From the gate, visit Cathedral Primada.
 As with many of the cathedrals in Spain, it’s built on the site of a former mosque.
 The grand façade features two towers and massive arched entrances.
+Tour the inside and search the many small rooms filling the cathedral, including the Ochavo, a room dedicated to Christian martyrs.

 The next religious site to visit is the Monastery of San Juan de Los Reyes.
 Featured in several TV shows and movies, the iconic monastery has hallways with towering windows looking out into a courtyard.